'Worst-case' CO2 emissions scenario is best for assessing climate risk and impacts to 2050

-Category: Environment Hits: 5The RCP 8.5 carbon emissions pathway is the most appropriate for conducting assessments of climate change impacts by 2050, according to a new article.
+Category: Climate Hits: 2The RCP 8.5 carbon emissions pathway is the most appropriate for conducting assessments of climate change impacts by 2050, according to a new article.
 Long dismissed as an alarmist or misleading worst-case scenario, the authors argue that is actually the closest approximation of both historical emissions and anticipated outcomes of current global climate policies, tracking within 1% of actual emissions.

 Read more https://www.sciencedaily.com/releases/2020/08/200804085912.htm